 League insurance will not cover damage to your personal vehicle.

 Scores must be entered on the website by noon of the day after the game.
 The winning team is required to post scores.
 Recaps should be entered on the website no more than one day after the game.
 Winning teams are required to enter recaps but both teams may do so.

-The Complex field time slots are 4:30pm, 5:45pm, 7:00pm, 8:15pm on Sundays, and 8:05pm and 9:05pm each weeknight.
+The Complex field time slots are 6:45pm, 8:05pm, and 9:20p on Mondays.
+8:05pm and 9:20pm Tuesday-Friday.
 A new inning cannot start five minutes before the next time slot. example: If a 6:15pm game is in the 6th inning at 7:40pm , the inning will be completed and the game considered a valid game, unless in the case of a tie.
 (Ties will be rescheduled at the point where the game left off).